section-engineering-education/engineering-education/content/articles/android-kotlin-mpandroidcharts-sqlite/index.md

 9. [Conclusion](#conclusion)

 ### Prerequisites
-1. A basic knowledge of Kotlin programming language and its use in developing android applications.
+1. Basic knowledge of Kotlin programming language and its use in developing android applications.
-2. Android Studio or IntellijIDEA(configured for android development) installed in your machine.
+2. [Android Studio](https://developer.android.com/studio?gclid=CjwKCAiAxJSPBhAoEiwAeO_fP-Hw958g745_zng07OQLg4N2Z-RLxaOxJJ-Edd-gH6UCHjFAa4EJqRoCXgkQAvD_BwE&gclsrc=aw.ds) or [IntellijIDEA](https://www.jetbrains.com/idea/)(configured for android development) installed in your machine.
-3. A knowledge of SQLite databases.
-Again, this is not a necessity because you can use any other data source.
-More about SQLite is found [here](https://developer.android.com/training/data-storage/sqlite).
+3. Knowledge of [SQLite](https://developer.android.com/training/data-storage/sqlite) databases.
+Again, this is not necessary because you can use any other data source.
 4. General Object-Oriented Programming(OOP) concepts.

 ### What we will be doing